Mammon in literature, film, and popular culture: Manga

 In the manga Beelzebub, Mammon is the name of one of the demons associated with the Killer Six Elements.

 In the light novel Shakugan no Shana, Mammon is one of the most powerful Crimson Lords under Bal Masqué.

 In the anime Seven Mortal Sins, Mammon is one of the Demon Lords, with her followers working as babysitters for her many children.

 Television

-In the adult animated web series Helluva Boss, Mammon is featured as the Prince of Greed and one of the seven demon princes of Hell, ruling over his own Ring of Greed.
+In the adult animated web series Helluva Boss, Mammon is featured as the King of Greed and one of the seven demon kings of Hell, ruling over his own Ring of Greed.
 He also owns the theme park Loo Loo Land which is a rip-off of his "friend" Lucifer's Lu Lu World.
-He is depicted as a jester, and his appearance is used as iconography and branding in the greed ring, including the in-universe currency.
-Mammon would debut in an episode in the second season centered around him and his history with Fizzaroli.
+He is depicted as a jester, and his appearance is used as iconography and branding in the Greed Ring, including the in-universe currency.
+Mammon would debut in the seventh episode of the second season centered around him and his history with Fizzaroli.
 He is voiced by Michael Cusack.

 On The Simpsons, Montgomery Burns lives at the corner of Croesus and Mammon Streets.